CodePnut/Weather-App/README.md

 ## API Integration

 The app uses the OpenWeatherMap API to fetch real weather data.
-If you don't provide an API key, the app will fall back to using mock data.
+If you don't provide an API key, the app will automatically fall back to using enhanced mock data with realistic variations.

 ### API Service